Clean Energy Jobs Act

 What Our Communities Need: Oregon’s Clean Energy Jobs Act

 NOTE: The name of this bill may change.
 The exact number of the bill, and the bill itself will be posted when it becomes available.
-Signup for our updates on how the bill is progressing in the legislature.
+Click here to read testimony about the Act and track progress.

 Studies show that Oregon is now facing multiple, and significant threats from climate change to people’s health, jobs, and the economy.
 Oregonians want practical action to slow climate change, and transition faster to clean energy and greater energy efficiency in our state.
 While weather patterns may vary in any particular year, we are now seeing the trends that scientists have long predicted.
 Record heat, reduced water supply, increases in fires, worsening air quality, new insect infestations – all this threatens our quality of life, our health, and our businesses and jobs.